-Saint Alfonsos' location next to the Roman church anchors it in Feuillade's past.
+Saint Alfonsos' location next to the Roman church, classified as a Historic Monument, anchors it in Feuillade's past.
 It served the mayor of the village and is typical of the Maison de Maître architecture of the region.

 Renovating this building back to most of its original standing consisted of mainly rethinking the motivations of dated design philosophies (covering stone walls with floral wallpaper, painting cast iron radiators).
-Our criteria was to repurpose what was initially well conceived and constructed, editing superfluous decoration while updating modern mechanics (heat systems, plumbing, electrical) to a high functional standard.
+Our criteria was to repurpose what was initially well conceived and constructed, editing superfluous decoration while updating modern mechanics (central heating, plumbing, electrical) to a high functional standard.

 Feuillade is 1/2 hour from the Comics Festival and from the Rempart race both in Angoulême.
 Angoulême is the nearest city.
 Angoulême is less than 3 hours from Paris by TGV as well as 1 hour from Bordeaux.